Tmesipteris tannensis

 Tmesipteris tannensis is a fern ally endemic to New Zealand.
 It is usually epiphytic on trees and tree ferns, but is occasionally terrestrial.

 An example of occurrence of T. tannensis within a tiered phytocoenosis is in Central Westland of South Island, New Zealand.
 These forests are the most extensive continuous podocarp/broadleaf forests in New Zealand.
-The overstory includes miro, rimu and mountain totara.
+The overstory includes miro, rimu and mountain tōtara.
 The mid-story includes tree ferns such as Cyathea smithii and Dicksonia squarrosa, whilst the lowest tier and epiphytic associates include Asplenium polyodon, Astelia solandri and Blechnum discolor along with T. tannensis.